In this article:

 Is vaginitis contagious?

-The man can then reinfect the female partner who might have been cured.
+The infected man can, therefore reinfect his female partner who might have been cured.
 Therefore, both partners must get treated for the disease at the same time.

 Occasionally, trichomoniasis may be passed through wet towels, bathing suits, or washcloths.